MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

     And with that, you have a pan-enabled quad.

-    As you can see, the Hand Interaction Pan Zoom script component has various setting, as an optional exercise, feel free to play around with them.
+    As you can see, the Hand Interaction Pan Zoom script component has various settings, as an optional exercise, feel free to play around with them.

     ![mrlearning-base-ch5-2-step8b.png](images/mrlearning-base-ch5-2-step8b.png)